-Activities in Germany focus on feasibility, and there are no plans currently to implement longer trains.
+Activities in Germany focus on feasibility, and there are no plans currently for the near future to implement longer trains.

 3.7 Experiences and current activities in Hungary

 In Hungary, a train of 750 m can run without any further special operational measures on the railway network.